graphery/graphery/svg/README.md

 # ![graphery](https://cdn.graphery.online/img/gy.svg) Graphery SVG - gySVG

-A wonderful library to easily create and manipulate SVG in Javascript.
+A excellent library to easily create and manipulate SVG in Javascript.
 Based on the proxy, it offers a simple API, very close to the native structure of SVG.

 See the complete documentation in <https://www.graphery.org/svg/>